plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 [^1]: Failing to respect someone else's identity preferences is not only disrespectful and hurtful, but also oppressive.
- _Thanks in advance_ for not using pronouns that make me feel disrespected, invalidated, dismissed, alienated, or dysphoric.
+ _Thanks in advance_ for not using pronouns that make me feel disrespected, invalidated, dismissed, alienated, or gentry dysphoric.
 [https://uwm.edu/lgbtrc/support/gender-pronouns/]